 I pride myself in being able to find a camouflaged green tree frog in a mass of green foliage.

-Over the years I think I have mastered the technique of spotting them (and photographing them), though there’s all the ones I don’t see and never know I missed but I won’t talk about that.
+Over the years, I think I have mastered the technique of spotting them (and photographing them), though there are all the ones I don’t see and never know I missed, but I won’t talk about that.

 Other large males come and go but Scarface always stays and I’m very fond of him.